hu8813/so_long/README.md

 -   in Mac, compiling flags are: -framework OpenGL -framework AppKit

-    Makefile will automatically detect OS and set Flags, however program not tested on Mac, put your minilibx-mac library files in this empty directory
+    Makefile will automatically detect OS and set Flags, however program not tested on Mac, put your minilibx-mac library files in this empty directory.

+The mlx_destroy_display function is only available on Linux, so in src/event.c it will be skipped if running on Mac.
+So that Valgrind will not have any memory leak.

 ## Installation